top of page

 Why scientists look for patterns across many studies

-Because of these limitations, scientists do not rely on single studies.
-Instead, they look for consistent signals across multiple studies and populations.
+Because of these limitations, researchers look for consistent patterns across multiple studies and populations.

-If a dietary factor has a strong effect, we expect to see similar findings across different studies.
-When results are inconsistent, it suggests that any possible effect that might exist is likely to be small or may be influenced by other factors.
+If a dietary factor has a strong effect, similar findings tend to appear repeatedly.
+When results are inconsistent, it suggests any effect is likely to be small or influenced by other factors.

-Another factor scientists consider is the population being studied.
+Another important consideration is the population being studied.
 Dietary patterns, portion sizes and food production practices can vary between countries and cultures, so findings from one population do not always translate perfectly to another.

 What the research shows about dairy and prostate cancer

-If dairy itself were a strong causal factor, we would expect to see similar signals appearing across multiple dairy foods.
-That is not what the research shows.
+If dairy were a strong causal factor, we would expect to see more consistent findings across different types of dairy.
+That pattern has not been seen consistently in the research.

-Organisations such as the World Cancer Research Fund (WCRF) and the American Institute for Cancer Research (AICR) review the totality of the evidence across all types of studies to provide evidence-based guidance.
+Organisations such as the World Cancer Research Fund (WCRF) and the American Institute for Cancer Research (AICR) review the totality of the evidence.
+In these reviews, the evidence linking higher intakes of calcium, often from dairy foods, with prostate cancer risk is classified as “limited - suggestive.”
+This means the findings are not strong or consistent enough to support firm conclusions.

 Their guidance focuses on overall dietary patterns, with moderate dairy intake able to fit within a healthy diet.